flawedmatrix/cluster-api/docs/proposals/20220125-ipam-integration.md

 - Unresponsive IPAM providers can prevent successful creation of a cluster
 - Wrong IP address allocations (e.g. duplicates) can brick a cluster’s network
+- Nameservers shouldn't add any risk over what can already be done via DHCP or setting nameservers directly on the machine.
+The nameserver ordering and precedence rules should also mitigate any potential issues with "breaking" changes since explicitly setting the nameservers on the machine takes precedence over nameservers from the IPAM API.

 ## Alternatives